Post job

 Job Field: Food Service Summary: Food preparation.

-• Communication skills can be considered to be the most important personality trait for a crew person to have.
-According to a crew person resume, "food and beverage serving and related workers must listen carefully to their customers’ orders and relay them correctly to the kitchen staff so that the orders are prepared to the customers’ request."
-Crew people are able to use communication skills in the following example we gathered from a resume: "established and maintained positive communication with customers at all times to ensure good customer relations. "
+Communication skills.
+To carry out their duties, the most important skill for a crew person to have is communication skills.
+Their role and responsibilities require that "food and beverage serving and related workers must listen carefully to their customers’ orders and relay them correctly to the kitchen staff so that the orders are prepared to the customers’ request."
+Crew people often use communication skills in their day-to-day job, as shown by this real resume: "established and maintained positive communication with customers at all times to ensure good customer relations. "

-• Another trait important for fulfilling crew person duties is customer-service skills.
-According to a crew person resume, "food service establishments rely on good food and customer service to keep customers and succeed in a competitive industry."
-Here's an example of how crew people are able to utilize customer-service skills: "job description: customer service responsibilities: working all areas of the restaurant including front register, drive-thru, and lobby"
+Customer-service skills.
+Another soft skill that's essential for fulfilling crew person duties is customer-service skills.
+The role rewards competence in this skill because "food service establishments rely on good food and customer service to keep customers and succeed in a competitive industry."
+According to a crew person resume, here's how crew people can utilize customer-service skills in their job responsibilities: "job description: customer service responsibilities: working all areas of the restaurant including front register, drive-thru, and lobby"

-• Physical strength is also an important skill for crew people to have.
-This example of how crew people use this skill comes from a crew person resume, "food and beverage serving and related workers need to be able to lift and carry stock and equipment that can weigh up to 50 pounds."
-Read this excerpt from a resume to understand how vital it is to their everyday roles and responsibilities, "build teamwork and strength among team members to promote better quality service and customer satisfaction. "
+Physical strength.
+This is an important skill for crew people to perform their duties.
+For an example of how crew person responsibilities depend on this skill, consider that "food and beverage serving and related workers need to be able to lift and carry stock and equipment that can weigh up to 50 pounds."
+This excerpt from a resume also shows how vital it is to everyday roles and responsibilities of a crew person: "build teamwork and strength among team members to promote better quality service and customer satisfaction. ".

-• See the full list of crew person skills.
+See the full list of crew person skills

 Crew Person Resume